rayaanmohammad/sem_6_labs/WP_lab/lab_01_home_assignment/README.md

-### The new page cannot display the info filled in the previous form without java script
+NOTE: The new page cannot display the info filled in the previous form without java script